Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample

 [section] [section] [section] [section] [section] [section] [section] [section] [section] {\thesection.\arabic{equation}} {(\roman{enumi})}

-The paper addresses the problem of estimation of the model parameters of the logistic exponential distribution based on progressive type-I hybrid censored sample.
-The maximum likelihood estimates are obtained and computed numerically using Newton-Raphson method.
-Further, the Bayes estimates are derived under squared error, LINEX and generalized entropy loss functions.
+The present paper addresses the problem of estimation of the model parameters of the logistic exponential distribution based on progressive type-I hybrid censored sample.
+The maximum likelihood estimates are obtained and computed numerically using Newton-Raphson algorithm.
+Further, the Bayes estimates are derived under the squared error, LINEX and the generalized entropy loss functions.
 Two types (independent and bivariate) of prior distributions are considered for the purpose of Bayesian estimation.
 It is seen that the Bayes estimates are not of explicit forms.
 Thus, Lindley's approximation technique is employed to get approximate Bayes estimates.
-Interval estimates of the parameters based on normal approximate of the maximum likelihood estimates and normal approximation of the log-transformed maximum likelihood estimates are constructed.
+Interval estimates of the parameters based on the normal approximation of the maximum likelihood estimates and the log-transformed maximum likelihood estimates are constructed.
 The highest posterior density credible intervals are obtained by using the importance sampling method.
-Furthermore, numerical computations are reported to review some of the results obtained in the paper.
-A real life dataset is considered for the purpose of illustrations. \\ \\ {\bf Keywords:} Newton-Raphson method; Bayes estimates; Independent priors; Bivariate prior; Lindley's approximation technique; Highest posterior density credible interval; Importance sampling method; Mean squared error; Coverage probability. \\ \\ {\bf 2010 Mathematics Subject Classification:} 62N02; 62F10; 62F15
+Numerical simulation is performed to see the performance of the proposed estimation techniques.
+A real life data set is considered and analysed for the purpose of illustrations. \\ \\ {\bf Keywords:} Newton-Raphson method; Independent and bivariate priors; Lindley's approximation; Importance sampling method; Mean squared error; Coverage probability. \\ \\ {\bf 2010 Mathematics Subject Classification:} 62N02; 62F10; 62F15